influxdata/docs.influxdata.com-ARCHIVE/content/telegraf/v1.9/plugins/outputs.md

 Plugin ID: `amqp`

-The [AMQP output plugin](https://github.com/influxdata/telegraf/blob/release-1.9/plugins/outputs/amqp/README.md) writes to a AMQP 0-9-1 Exchange, a prominent implementation of this protocol being [RabbitMQ](https://www.rabbitmq.com/).
+The [AMQP output plugin](https://github.com/influxdata/telegraf/blob/release-1.9/plugins/outputs/amqp/README.md) writes to an AMQP 0-9-1 exchange, a prominent implementation of the Advanced Message Queuing Protocol (AMQP) protocol being [RabbitMQ](https://www.rabbitmq.com/).

 Metrics are written to a topic exchange using `tag`, defined in configuration file as `RoutingTag`, as a routing key.